-The build-client target also specifies the standard javac Ant task, in addition to clientgen, to compile all the Java code, including the stand-alone Java program described in the next step, into class files.
+The build-client target also specifies the standard javac Ant task, in addition to clientgen, to compile all the Java code, including the simple Java program described in the next step, into class files.

 The clientgen Ant task also provides the destFile attribute if you want the Ant task to automatically compile the generated Java code and package all artifacts into a JAR file.
-For details and an example, see "clientgen" in the WebLogic Web Services Reference.
+For details and an example, see "clientgen" in the Oracle Fusion Middleware WebLogic Web Services Reference for Oracle WebLogic Server.